lgmoneda/lgmoneda.github.io/_posts/2021-01-12-spurious-correlation-ml-and-causality.md

 </figure>
 </div>

-In this same presentation, some methods to validate were presented, like splitting the data between training-past and testing-future, to assess how dependent on spurious relations from the specific contexts present in the past the machine learning model is.
+In this same presentation, some validation methods were presented, like splitting the data between training-past and testing-future, to assess how dependent the machine learning model is on spurious relations from the specific contexts present in the past.

 As Arjovsky et al. (2019) [^fn25] states: shuffling data is something that we do, not something Nature does.

 The authors bring yet another caveat of how ML is impacted: in over-parameterized models, like Neural Networks.
-The procedure that we are used to train it is going to prefer the solutions with the smallest capacity, a measure of the representational power of a model.
+The procedure that we are used to training it is going to prefer the solutions with the smallest capacity, a measure of the representational power of a model.
 This makes these models prefer simple rules instead of complex relationships.
 It might be the case this simple rule is spurious, like associating the green color to recognize cows instead of a complete profile of its shape.

 Notice this is one of the sources of overfitting, a situation our model has learned the idiosyncrasies of the training set and fails to generalize.
-It's not the only source since it's easy to show one can use a very complex model to learn sample by sample from a training set and fail to generalize in a test set which was indeed sampled from the same distribution from the train.
+It's not the only source since it's easy to show one can use a very complex model to learn sample by sample from a training set and fail to generalize in a test set sampled from the same distribution from the train.

 ## Environments

 To make the discussion about the relationship between machine learning and spurious correlation more interesting, we bring two other concepts into play: intervention and environment (or context).

-We need to define intervention because it's required to define environments.
+We need to define intervention because it's required to determine environments.

-An intervention replaces one or more of the equations presented in a Structure Equation Model (SEM).
+An intervention replaces one or more equations presented in a Structure Equation Model (SEM).
 It's basically changing the causal relationship between the variables of our problem.
-A _valid intervention_ does not destroy too much the causal relationship involving $$Y$$, the variable of interest we're trying to predict.
+A _valid intervention_ does not destroy too much the causal connection involving $$Y$$, the variable of interest we're trying to predict.

-Then the set of environments $$\epsilon_{all}$$ is composed by all the possible cases generated by all possible valid interventions in a SEM as long as the interventions keep the graph acyclic, it doesn't change $$\mathbb{E}[Y \mid Pa(Y)]$$, and the variance $$V[Y \mid Pa(A)]$$ if finite.
+Then the set of environments $$\epsilon_{all}$$ is composed by all the possible cases generated by all possible valid interventions in an SEM as long as the interventions keep the graph acyclic, it doesn't change $$\mathbb{E}[Y \mid Pa(Y)]$$, and the variance $$V[Y \mid Pa(A)]$$ if finite.

 To exemplify, we use the same illustrative case from Arjovsky et at (2019) [^fn25]: